The Ultimate Plow Pose Guide: Everything You Need to Know About Halasana

 Variations of Plow Pose

-• Wall plow pose: In this variation halasana, you have to lower your legs against a wall to provide support and stability.
+• Wall Plow Pose: In this variation of Halasana, you have to lower your legs against a wall to provide support and stability.

 Final Thoughts